West Timor Travel, Indonesia – Indonesian Tribes and Sacrifices

 Getting to West Timor, Indonesia

-Travelling overland from Timor-Leste was a relatively painless, though long process.
+Traveling overland from Timor-Leste was a relatively painless, though long process.
 The ticket from Dili in Timor-Leste to Kupang cost $23 each (about € 19.25) from Timor Travels and we were told to be at the company office at 7.30am.

-The minivan we travelled in was quite comfortable and getting a seat on the right side of the van meant that we could enjoy the great views over Timor-Leste’s coastline as we made our way down to the border.
+The minivan we traveled in was quite comfortable and getting a seat on the right side of the van meant that we could enjoy the great views over Timor-Leste’s coastline as we made our way down to the border.
 We were first stopped at a border checkpoint where Timor-Leste police officers checked our names against a list of people they knew would be making the crossing that day.

 We had already obtained a 2-month visa to Indonesia in Dili, so very few questions were asked as we filled in customs and arrivals documents.
 We were carrying one bottle of wine each which we had bought in Dili (where wine is so much more affordable than it is in Indonesia!) and no questions were asked about that either.